josephdyer/skeleventy/README.md

 # Skeleventy

-A skeleton boilerplate built with Eleventy.
-Check out [Skeleventy](https://skeleventy.netlify.com/)
+A skeleton boilerplate built with Eleventy and TailwindCSS.
+Check out [Skeleventy](https://skeleventy.netlify.com/)!

+_Optional_ Gulp 4 upgrade - see this [branch](https://github.com/josephdyer/skeleventy/tree/gulp-upgrade/gulpfile-upgrade).

+## Features

+- Build sites faster, with the power of Eleventy, TailwindCSS and SCSS
+- Gulp build pipeline to watch, concatenate and compile styles and scripts
+- HTML minifier
+- Purgecss for removing unused CSS
+- ES6 support with Babel
+- SEO friendly pages (including open graph and twitter meta)
+- A simple, elegant blog

 ## Requirements